arstephens/TCGA-Glioblastoma-Database/sql/README.md

 # SQL Files

 This folder contains the SQL-related files used for the TCGA Glioblastoma database project.
+These files are used to create the MySQL schema, populate the database, document the finished database export, and support the Neo4j component of the project.

 ## Files included in this folder